AlyssaLytle/comp283/lib/slides/PropLogic.md

 \hline
 \end{array}$ -->

-**All of the values in yellow are assignments that could work!
+**All of the values in green are assignments that could work!
 Let's test one of these!**
 </div>

 ## Testing A Solution...